april19833/currency-1.5/contracts/README.md

    1. There is a compromise where we whitelist functions and we use if / match statements to call functions in a loop.
 2. Should we consider dropping the support threshold each generation if a proposal doesn’t pass muster?
 3. Where else can we compact values using uint256 compaction?
-4. Should we have variable length timing in EcoGovernance?
-5. Do we need Getter / Setters for proxied contracts?
+4. Do we need Getters/Setters for proxied contracts?

 ### Additional Open

 1. Default proposal option for proposals?
-2. Should Trustees overwrite their proposals / commits / votes each stage to save gas?
+2. Should Trustees overwrite their proposals/commits/ votes each stage to save gas?
 3. Should we change or optimize the policy levers with this change or no?
 Some potential optimizations: Random inflation (1 claim), Rebasing drip, Lockups with a longer entry period, etc.
 4. Where should orchestrators live?
 5. How should we deal with upgrades that need to be correctly timed?